SilexLab/Board/README.md

 ==============
 SilexBB (Silex Bulletin Board) is an open source forum software released under the [GNU General Public Licence](http://www.gnu.org/licenses/gpl-3.0.html).
 It is free to download and use.
 The software uses a modified version of a template language/engine called [Twig](https://github.com/SilexBoard/Template-Engine) to manage layouts, safe code and display the content.
 The project was found by Patrick Kleinschmidt (Nox Nebula) to extend his PHP skills.
-He convinced Daniel (Cadillaxx), Yannick (Nut) and Gillo (Angus) to join the project as main developers.
+He convinced Daniel (Cadillaxx) and Gillo (Angus) to join the project as main developers.
+Yannick (Nut) left the team because he could no longer spend time to the project.

 Requirements
 ------------